Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/7684316d-da21-4db3-adad-d3dd5abd68de)
 *Figure 188: Image of Trauma chasing after the player.
 Image Taken From: https://img.wiki3.jp/shadowcorridor2amanoyohira/torauma.jpg*

-The trauma will be heard by it’s crazed loud sounds approaching you, grating and noticeable from far away, it can distinctively be heard louder then any other Apparition in the game.
-They resemble in some ways, the main player yet appear when the text is displayed that says: “You fell a darkness within you….”
-While the character looks like themselves, the dress and slight detailed differences, imply that it might instead be that of the “mother” of the main character instead.
+The trauma will be heard by its crazed loud sounds approaching you, grating and noticeable from far away; it can distinctively be heard louder than any other Apparition in the game.
+They resemble, in some ways, the main player yet appear when the text is displayed that says: “You fell a darkness within you….”
+While the character looks like themselves, the dress and slight detailed differences imply that it might instead be that of the “mother” of the main character instead.

-This Apparition is the most deadly in the entire game, as if you barrier it on the higher modes, it will multiply.
+This Apparition is the most deadly in the entire game; as if you barrier it on the higher modes, it will multiply.
 Yet worse, no matter where you are, even if you hide, it will be able to find you.
 From the moment it spawns until the very end, it will rush at you from any distance away and pursue you endlessly.
 The only way to be rid of a Trauma for good, is to use a Two-Hole Candle, costing you a Cande Light (Life Point) to permanently erase them from the level.
 As if they grab you and take one life themselves, they will still be present and pursue you yet again in your next life.
 If you go to the Butterfly Shop, The Trauma will not follow you.
 Instead, it will be teleported to the “exit” and await your leaving of the Butterfly Shop.
-The moment you leave, it will begin it’s pursuit, pathfinding you until it reaches you or is removed.
+The moment you leave, it will begin its pursuit, pathfinding you until it reaches you or is removed.

 Another thing you should never do is use a barrier without a teleport out, as the Trauma will way for you outside.
 If the barrier room you used only has one way inside, the only way out is through the Trauma, which means losing your Candle Light (Life Point) anyway.